x00tex/hackTheBox/Boxes/linux/Retired/goodGames/README.md

 ## SQLi

-back to the login sql injection, There's a reflacted field in login
+back to the login sql injection, There's a reflected field in login

 ![](screenshots/login-union-injection.png)